Hildebrand Law, P.C. mobile logo

 To start, we are going to discuss what the domestic violence presumption is in an Arizona child custody case by discussing the Arizona Court of Appeals’ decision on that issue in the case of Deluna v.
 Petitto.

-We will then discuss how the domestic violence presumption in Arizona child custody cases switches the burden of proof from the abused parent to the abuser to prove why joint legal decision making is in the best interests of the children despite the existence of domestic violence.
+We will then discuss how the domestic violence presumption in Arizona child custody cases switches the burden of proof from the alleged abused parent to the alleged abuser.
+This means the alleged abuser has the burden of proof to prove why joint legal decision making is in the best interests of the children despite the existence of domestic violence.

 As part of that discussion, we need to distinguish between a significant act of domestic violence or significant history of domestic violence from a less significant act or history of domestic violence.